-It’s called Dialang and it was developed by several higher education institutions.
-It compares your test results against the Common European Framework for language learning(CEF).
+It’s called Dialang and several higher education institutions developed it.
+Dialang compares your test results against the Common European Framework for language learning(CEF).
 It even offers advice on how to improve your skills.

 Dialang offers tests for the following 14 languages: